 "I write this letter to you as I am enjoying lovely spring like days and tender skies.
 I hope that nothing stirring happened to you so far.
-My apprentice Kyuzaburo* is now studying in Kyoto for a while.
+My apprentice Kyuzaburo is studying in Kyoto for a while.
 And I would like to ask you to let him see the splendid scrolls you have in your house.
 I am counting on your generous heart.
 And I am terribly sorry for my messy writing.
 Please throw this letter in a bank of reed.
 I will thank you in person sometime soon. - February 11th, Shibata Zeshin to Gosetsu." [*Kyuzaburo, Taishin's youth name (Jap. youmei).]

 Shibata Zeshin (1807-1891)

 14.5 x 41.5 cm (5¾ x 15¼ in.)

 Mounting 104.5 x 44.5 (41 x 17½ in)